nbeddows/meen-i8080-arcade/docs/README-bin.md

 - Balloon Bomber (This one looks to have issues which go beyond the superficial that require further investigation).
 - Lunar Rescue.

+For supported desktop platforms The Simple Direct MediaLayer (SDL) is used to render the output and requires a keyboard for interaction (keyboard controls are documented towards the end of this document).
+For supported embedded platforms an st7789 based lcd screen is required for rendering the output (tested with 320x240) with a minimum of 4 buttons for interaction (button controls are documented towards the end of this document).

 ### Running the application

 A script is provided in the root directory which will configure the environment and run the i8080 arcade machine.